EQUIPMENT GUIDE

 ENT Scopes

-While we use formal sinuscope tools for more specialized procedures, a full ENT setup is not needed for field usage.
-Nowadays, many USB sinuscope devices can be purchased inexpensively on Amazon and provide great utility for examining the ear, nose, and throat.
-Although there are many brands, we tried to use a smaller diameter for the ear, and primarily purchase from a company called ScopeAround.
+While we use formal sinuscope tools for specialized procedures, a full ENT setup isn't necessary for field use.
+Nowadays, many affordable USB sinuscope devices are available on Amazon, providing great utility for examining the ear, nose, and throat.

 Summary: Any USB or smartphone borescope on Amazon can get the job done.